ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 Below is a short summary of each of those conversions as well as some example conversion scripts.
 The exercises are intended to give you a sense of the variability we've seen in datasets and how we went about converting them.
-While the examples use the [pandas package for Python](https://pandas.pydata.org/) and the [tidyverse collection of packages for R](https://www.tidyverse.org/), those are not the only options for dealing with these conversions but simply the ones we use more frequently in our experiences.
+While the examples use the [pandas package for Python](https://pandas.pydata.org/) and the [tidyverse collection of packages for R](https://www.tidyverse.org/), (in particular the [lubridate](https://cloud.r-project.org/web/packages/lubridate/lubridate.pdf) package), those are not the only options for dealing with these conversions but simply the ones we use more frequently in our experiences.